bhuvneshthakre/bhuvneshthakre/Readme.md

-Hi 👋 My name is bhuvnesh thakre devops
+Hi 👋 My name is bhuvnesh thakre
 ================================

 ------------------------

-started my coding in the pandemic and learning new skills and tools to develop my skills and got passionate about it

 * 🌍  I'm based in india
 * ✉️  You can contact me at [7028772473bn@gmail.com](mailto:7028772473bn@gmail.com)